Coimbatore: Road

+Apart from State and National Highways, the city corporation maintains a 635.32 km long road network.
+The city is also served by auto rickshaws and taxi services.
+Coimbatore has four Regional Transport Offices viz.
+TN 37 (South), TN 38 (North), TN 66 (Central), TN 99 (West).

 Bus

 Town buses started operating in 1921 and serve most parts of the city, as well as other towns and villages in the district.
 The number of inter-city routes operated by Coimbatore division is 119 with a fleet of more than 500 buses.
 It also operates town buses on 257 intra-city routes.
 The intra-city buses operate from major bus stations in Gandhipuram Central Bus Terminus, Singanallur Bus Terminus, Ukkadam Bus Terminus and Saibaba Colony Bus Terminus to other parts across the city.
 Inter-city and intra-city buses that connect Coimbatore operate from different bus stands: